oroinc/conversation/src/Oro/Bundle/ConversationBundle/Resources/doc/api_frontend/conversation.md

 #### get_subresource

-Retrieve the record of the organization a specific case belongs to.
+Retrieve a record of the organization a specific conversation belongs to.

 #### get_relationship

-Retrieve the ID of the organization that a specific case belongs to.
+Retrieve the ID of the organization that a specific conversation belongs to.

 ### owner

 #### get_subresource

-Retrieve the records of the user who is an owner of a specific case record.
+Retrieve a record of the user who is an owner of a specific conversation record.

 #### get_relationship

-Retrieve the ID of the user who is an owner of a specific case record.
+Retrieve the ID of the user who is an owner of a specific conversation record.

 ### participants